"Building Interdisciplinary, Collaborative Research Programs"

 When & Where

-The ISU Office of the Vice President for Research offers professional development workshops to help faculty build strong research programs and write successful grant proposals.
+The ISU Office of the Vice President for Research and the Grants Hub offer professional development workshops to help faculty build strong research programs and write successful grant proposals.